CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; &ensp; &ensp; (b) the private distribution of any autonomous cryptotokens, in one or a series of transactions over any period of time before the corresponding autonomous cryptosystem described in Section 6(c) has become publicly operational, to members of the initial development team, provided that: (1) the percentage of the total possible maximum supply of the autonomous cryptotokens to the initial development team and all its members does not exceed 30% in the aggregate or 5% to any member; (2) within 30 days of the autonomous cryptosystem becoming operational, the initial development team and its members collectively do not beneficially hold or control a majority of the economic benefits or voting powers associated with the autonomous cryptotoken (excluding any such tokens held in the autonomous cryptotreasury).

-&ensp; &ensp; &ensp; For the avoidance of doubt, in a distribution qualifying under clause ‘(a)’ of this Section (8), neither the initial development team nor any of their respective related parties or affiliates, may be paid any sale proceeds or capital by users of the autonomous cryptosystem as consideration for distribution of the autonomous cryptotokens; instead, users must be entitled to receive the autonomous cryptotokens solely as a result of their use of their post-operational use of the corresponding autonomous cryptosystem or their historical pre-operational use of the autonomous cryptosystem on which the first autonomous cryptosystem is stored and operated.
+&ensp; &ensp; &ensp; For the avoidance of doubt, in a distribution qualifying under clause ‘(a)’ of this Section (8), neither the initial development team nor any of their respective related persons, may be paid any sale proceeds or capital by users of the autonomous cryptosystem as consideration for distribution of the autonomous cryptotokens; instead, users must be entitled to receive the autonomous cryptotokens solely as a result of their use of their post-operational use of the corresponding autonomous cryptosystem or their historical pre-operational use of the autonomous cryptosystem on which the first autonomous cryptosystem is stored and operated.

-&ensp; &ensp; (9)  *initial development team*  means any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to the first qualifying disposition of the autonomous cryptotokens and makes the initial filing of a notice of reliance on this safe harbor.
+&ensp; &ensp; (9)  *initial development team*  means any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to the first qualifying disposition of the autonomous cryptotokens and makes the initial filing of a notice of reliance on this safe harbor and a *member* of an initial development team means any person, group of persons or entity that provides services to or with the intiital development team.

-&ensp; &ensp; (10)  *related person* means the Initial Development Team, directors or advisors to the Initial Development Team, and any immediately family member of such persons.
+&ensp; &ensp; (10)  *related person* means with respect to any person, any affiliate or immediate family member of such person.

 &ensp; &ensp; (11)  *extrinsically affiliated* means, with respect to any two persons and any autonomous cryptotokens, that: (a) due to arrangements or agreements outside of the autonomous cryptosystem (such as ownership of one person's equity securities by another), one such person directly or indirectly controls, is controlled by or is under common control with, the other person in respect of their acquisition, holding, voting, using or disposing of the autonomous cryptotokens; or (b) such persons have agreed to act together for the purpose of acquiring, holding, voting, using or disposing of the autonomous cryptotokens; provided, however, that two persons independently using or agreeing to use the autonomous cryptotokens for their intended purposes within the autonomous cryptosystem (such as by participating in a proof- of-stake consensus process that results in agreement among stakers or validators) shall not constitute such an agreement to act together.